ruhmany/TripTribe-Microservices-Backend/README.md

 | **Contribute** | Suggest edits to an existing plan; the owner can accept or reject |
 | **Rate** | Star-based rating system for completed plans, weighted by contributor expertise |

-> **Proposed Enhancement:** Plans could include a "confidence score" — a community-driven metric combining rating count, fork count, and contributor diversity.
-High-confidence plans surface in recommendations.
+#### Plan Confidence Score

+Every plan carries a **Confidence Score** — a community-driven quality signal computed from:

+- Total rating count and average star rating
+- Number of times the plan has been forked
+- Contributor diversity (how many distinct users have meaningfully improved it)
+- Recency of the last accepted contribution

+High-confidence plans surface prominently in recommendations and search results.
+A plan with 200 forks and 50 contributors signals something fundamentally different from a plan with a single 5-star rating from the author's friend.

+#### Plan Templates Marketplace

+Community-curated, parameterized trip templates let users publish reusable itinerary blueprints — for example, *"10 Days in Southeast Asia, ~$50/day Budget"* or *"72-Hour Layover in Istanbul."* Templates can be instantiated and personalized, lowering the barrier to planning for first-time visitors to a destination.

+#### Travel Journal

+After completing a trip, users can attach a **Travel Journal** to the plan they followed.
+Journal entries record actual vs. planned comparisons — what worked, what changed, what surprised.
+These journals are visible to future forkers, turning a static plan into a living document enriched by real experience over time.

+#### Collaborative Planning Rooms

+Friend groups can co-build a plan in real time using **Planning Rooms** — a SignalR-powered shared editing space where multiple users can add stops, vote on activities, and negotiate the itinerary simultaneously.
+Changes stream live, and the final plan saves with full contributor attribution.

 ---

 ### 🏆 Reward & Rank System

-TripTribe features three independent progression tracks.
-Each track has its own **titles**, **stages**, and **real-world perks** in the form of hotel and flight discounts unlocked at milestone stages.
+TripTribe features three independent progression tracks for social engagement.
+Each track has its own **titles**, **stages**, and **real-world perks** — hotel and flight discounts unlocked at milestone stages.

-#### Progression Tracks
+#### Social Progression Tracks

 ```
 POSTER TRACK              REACTOR TRACK             CONTRIBUTOR TRACK